Guards unit (Soviet Union): History

-Guards status was more than just a decoration and had practical benefits for those in such units: enlisted personnel in Guards units received double pay compared to those in other units, and non-commissioned officers and above received 1.5 times the pay of their counterparts in other units.
+Guards status was more than just a decoration and had practical benefits for those serving in such units: enlisted personnel in Guards units received twice as much pay as those in other units, and non-commissioned officers and above received 1.5 times the pay of their counterparts in other units.
 Such rewards of Guards status meant that it often acted as a morale booster and increased unit cohesion, with soldiers writing letters home about being awarded the status.
-Guards status also resulted in higher priority for replacements and equipment than normal units, although they were still often understrength by 1944 due to high casualty rates and their frequent usage in offensives.
-In an effort to keep Guards units elite, the People's Commissariat of Defense directed in December 1941 that wounded Guards personnel, excluding only the most seriously wounded, should be sent to hospitals close to the front line so that they could return to their own units, to preserve the "special nature" of their personnel and "military traditions."
-These efforts were emphasized in a February 1944 General Staff document that warned of locals from occupied territory, potential "criminal elements and traitors to the Motherland," being enlisted into Guards units during the Red Army's hasty late war enlistment of civilians in areas that they passed through.
+Guards status also resulted in higher priority for replacements and equipment than with normal units, although they were still often understrength by 1944 due to high casualty-rates and their frequent deployment in offensives.
+In an effort to keep Guards units elite, the People's Commissariat of Defense directed in December 1941 that wounded Guards personnel, excluding only the most seriously wounded, should be sent to hospitals close to the front line so that they could return to their own units, to preserve the "special nature" of their personnel and "military traditions".
+These efforts were emphasized in a February 1944 General Staff document that warned of locals from occupied territory, potential "criminal elements and traitors to the Motherland", being enlisted into Guards units during the Red Army's hasty late-war enlistment of civilians in areas that they passed through.
 In spite of these efforts, the unit cohesion of Guards units could be affected by replacement quality, as exemplified by army commander Vasily Chuikov's January 1943 evaluation that Guards units were not "all that different" from other divisions, which mentioned desertions from the 13th Guards Rifle Division.
-Guards fighter units of the air force also made efforts to retain personnel, with the 9th Guards Fighter Aviation Regiment concentrating twelve aces with over ten victories.
+Guards fighter-units of the air force also made efforts to retain personnel, with the 9th Guards Fighter Aviation Regiment (granted Guards status on 7 March 1942) concentrating aces each with over ten victories.